 3.1.3 Enclosure

 The enclosures’ priority specification is to be able to hold all the modules of the Vending Machine.
-The enclosure also needs have space for expansion for future needs that may arise after the completion of this research and to keep the project as a whole alive.
+The enclosure also needs have space for expansion for future needs that may arise after the completion of this research and to keep the project as a whole, alive.
 It should also prevent people from sticking their hands into the machine and interfering with its operation.
 Lastly, the enclosure should be able to present the dispensed components in a manner that is easy for the person ordering to retrieve.

 3.2 PCB SPECIFICATIONS